A path integral approach to sparse non-Hermitian random matrices: The dense limit: Rainbow diagrams and recovering the elliptic law

 Let us take for example the $r=1$ term in the expansion in Eq.~(\ref{interactionactionexpansion}).
 We have (neglecting vanishing Wick pairings) \begin{widetext}

 \end{widetext} where sums over repeated indices are implied.

 The surviving term in Eq.~(\ref{firstordersurviving}) can be represented diagrammatically as in Fig. \ref{fig:examplerainbow}, which should be interpreted as follows (see also Ref. \cite{baron2022eigenvalues}): A dot on the left-hand end of a directed edge represents an $\hat x$-type variable, and a dot on the right-hand end of a directed edge represents an $x$-type variable.
-Pairs of dots positioned together have the same time coordinate, and each pair of dots carries a matrix factor $\matj$ (on the left-hand side of an arc) or $\matj^\dagger$ (on the right-hand side).
-Double arcs connect pairs of $\matj$ matrices that are disorder-averaged together.
-The $x$ and $\hat x$ variables connected by a single arc are also constrained to have the same lower indices.
+Pairs of dots positioned together have the same time coordinate, and each pair of dots carries a matrix factor $\matj$ (on the right-hand side of an arc) or $\matj^\dagger$ (on the left-hand side).
+Double arcs connect pairs of $\matj$ and $\matj^\dagger$ matrices that are disorder-averaged together.
+The $x$- and $\hat x$-type variables connected by a single arc are also constrained to have the same lower indices.
 Points connected by horizontal edges are Wick-paired together (averaged with respect to the bare action), and thus evaluate to the bare response function.
-Because $(K_0)^{ab}_{ij}(t,t') = 0$ for $t<t'$, the time coordinate of an $x$-type variable must always be greater than that of an $\hat x$-type variable, hence the directionality of the edges.
+Because $(K_0)^{ab}_{ij}(t,t') = 0$ for $t<t'$, the time coordinate of an $x$-type variable must always be greater than that of the $\hat x$-type variable with which it is Wick-paired, hence the directionality of the edges.
 Finally, all internal (i.e. repeated) times and indices are integrated/summed over.

 These diagrammatic representations are known as `rainbow' diagrams, and they have been obtained previously by other methods \cite{JANIK1997603, feinberg1997non, brezin1994correlation}.
-The diagrammatic representation allows us to easily identify the terms that survive in the limit $N\to \infty$.
-We find that the only surviving rainbow diagrams are `planar' (i.e. with no crossing arcs) \cite{HOOFT1974461}.
+The diagrammatic representation allows us to identify easily the terms that survive in the limit $N\to \infty$.
+One finds that the only surviving rainbow diagrams are `planar' (i.e. with no crossing arcs) \cite{HOOFT1974461, brezin1978planar}.
 This is a consequence of the fact that the bare resolvent matrix $(\mathcal{H}_0)_{ij}^{ab}$ is diagonal in the indices $i$ and $j$.
 The reader is directed to SM Section S3 for further details of the diagrammatic representation, more examples of planar rainbow diagrams, and a more detailed explanation as to why planar diagrams are the terms that survive.